Stitt supports eliminating grocery tax in annual address

-OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt hit on some familiar themes during his fourth annual State of the State address on Monday — improving the state's health care, education, infrastructure and business climate.
+OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt hit on some familiar conservative themes during his fourth annual State of the State address on Monday, like more government efficiency and a better infrastructure and business climate.
 But he also gave his support to a longtime priority for Democrats — eliminating the state sales tax on groceries.

 The first-term Republican, who faces reelection this year, also presented his executive budget proposal to help kick of the 2022 legislative session.

-“Many Oklahomans are already struggling under the weight of record inflation," Stitt said in remarks prepared for delivery.
+“Many Oklahomans are already struggling under the weight of record inflation," Stitt told lawmakers.
 “Let’s give them more help this year.
 Because, after all, we need more taxpayers, not more taxes."

+Senate President Pro Tempore Greg Treat, R-Oklahoma City, also has introduced a bill to abolish the state sales tax on groceries.

 The state currently imposes a 4.5% sales tax on groceries.
 Local jurisdictions often impose additional sales taxes that can increase the tax rate on groceries to more than 10% in many communities.